kpetriv/Showcase/README.md

 Testing: JUnit, Mockk, Espresso

 ## Notes
-The API brings a randomized subset of items, so the list may be different each time.
+- The API brings a randomized subset of items, so the list may be different each time.
 Some items may have missing fields and are nullable.
 I didn't add any error handling for the missing fields as that is not the focus of the task.

-I assume that the API will always return the fields, so UI is not adjusted for missing fields.
+- I assume that the API will always return the fields, so UI is not adjusted for missing fields.
 Default image placeholders can be used for items that are not there.
 I also wanted to mentioned that composable previews were skipped completely due to the simplicity of the UI.

-For the UI test there is room for improvement to create robots to basically abstract the interaction with the UI into a more readable format and extract hardcoded strings into constants.
+- For the UI test there is room for improvement to create robots to basically abstract the interaction with the UI into a more readable format and extract hardcoded strings into constants.

+- I planned to finish the task within the 3 hours and I think this is roughly the amount of time it took, may be slightly over it as I had to work in separate small time chunks.